Frequently Asked Questions (FAQ) about the Witches’ Ball

 Answer: Generally, yes.
 In the Pagan community the Ball is considered a family event and many bring the whole family.
 My only caution might be that one or more of the adult costumes may occasionally be just a bit risque’.
 If you would not be comfortable with your children seeing that, then it’s probably best they not come.
 Please do not leave your child or teenager unsupervised at the Witches’ Ball.

 Answer: That is fine.
 Arrive between 11:30 and midnight for free admission.
-(Also it will be easier to find parking.)
 Once in the building, please congregate in the main entrance foyer (off Federal Boulevard) while ritual set-up is being finished in the ballroom.
 Please do not congregate in the hallway outside the ballroom.
 An exception to this are those who are wheelchair-enabled, who may wait in the main hallway.

 After all worshipers have entered the ritual hall, all exterior doors of the Masonic Center will be locked and there will be no further new admittance to the facility.
 No one will be admitted late to the ritual.